 In a joint COVID-19 response to the loss of jobs within the Tourism and Hospitality Sector across the Pacific, four short Microcredential courses are being offered through a partnership between the United Nations Development Programme (UNDP), United Nations Capital Development Fund (UNCDF), the Pacific Tourism Organisation (SPTO), Australia Pacific Training Coalition (APTC) and the Tourism Agencies within each participating country.
 These countries include Fiji, Nauru, Kiribati, Tuvalu, Vanuatu, Solomon Islands and Tonga.

-These two non- accredited Micro-credential courses are available until March 2021 and are being offered through the My Village online Learning Platform.
-Students are offered access to one online Micro-credential course.
+These four non- accredited Micro-credential courses are available until March 2021 and are being offered through the My Village online Learning Platform.

 Download the Frequently Asked Questions information sheet.